partiallyordered/mojaloop-kustomize/README.md

 Kustomize has a better pattern for configuration updates than Helm, and supports automatic rolling updates of pods when their dependent configuration (i.e. `ConfigMaps` and `Secrets`) changes.
-Helm is merely a templating engine and does not have any intrinsic understanding of Kubernetes resources, and.
+Helm is merely a templating engine and does not have any intrinsic understanding of Kubernetes resources.
 It therefore requires the user to implement these patterns.
 This increases maintenance for chart developers when rolling updates are configured, correctly or otherwise; or for deployers when rolling updates are not correctly configured.

 #### Debugging